Understanding the New World of Inbound Sales & the Effect it Has on Modern Sales Teams

 The Difference Between Inbound Sales and Outbound Sales

 There’s a very simple distinction between inbound and outbound sales.
 Outbound sales are initiated by your sales team: someone makes a call, sends an email, or visits a business in person to speak with a prospect.
 Inbound sales are initiated by the prospect.
 They fill out a contact form, call your sales team, or stop by your location to learn more.

-Outbound sales is predominantly interruptive, while inbound sales is based on the prospect’s time table, needs, and desire to engage with your business on their terms.
+Outbound sales are predominantly interruptive, while inbound sales are based on the prospect’s timetable, needs, and desire to engage with your business on their terms.